Code-Institute-Submissions/DannyGilligan-love-amsterdam_JanResub/README.md

 * **The Header**

   * The header emphasises the site's purpose by stating "*Your Quick Trip Short List*".
-  * There is also an impactful statement highlighting the value provided by the site by stating "*We've done the rushing, so you don't have to*".
+  * There is also an impactful statement highlighting the value provided by the site by stating "*We love last minute trips, but we definitely don't love the stress of last minute planning.
+In fact, we'd rather someone else did it!
+So at Love Amsterdam, we've done the rushing, so you don't have to.
+Here you can find the best places to stay, eat and go to make the most of your Amsterdam experience!*".

 ![image](https://user-images.githubusercontent.com/112653322/198980925-83c26901-0575-41e5-9e0a-01bf923a960c.png)